binnes/WiFiMeshRaspberryPi/additionalResources/README.md

 When setting up a Raspberry Pi you need to access the Pi to do the initial setup.
 This is usually done by connecting a keyboard, mouse and monitor to the Pi.
 However, it is possible to setup the pi using a computer without needing to connect the keyboard, mouse and monitor.
 This is known as a headerless setup.
 Full details can be found on doing a headerless setup on [this page](/additionalResources/HEADERLESS_SETUP.md)

+## Command line access to a Raspberry Pi

+Throughout the workshop you need to get access to the command line of the Raspberry Pi board that make up the mesh network.  [this page](COMMAND_LINE_ACCESS.md) provides information how to do this from Linux, MacOS and Windows systems.

 ***
 *Quick links :*
 ***